dudintv/vizartist-scripts/dudin-alpha/dudin-alpha-by-distance/README.md

-## Show-and-hide by distance to current camera
+## Smoothly show-and-hide by distance to the current camera

 #### 1.2 (07.05.2019)
 * optimize — don't touch(update) container if alpha hasn't changed